Coffee roasting: Process

 The coffee-roasting process follows coffee processing and precedes coffee brewing.
 It consists essentially of sorting, roasting, cooling, and packaging but can also include grinding.
-Bags of green coffee beans are hand- or machine-opened, dumped into a hopper, and screened to remove debris.
-The green beans are then weighed and transferred manually, by belt, or pneumatic conveyor to storage hoppers.
-From the storage hoppers, the green beans are conveyed to the roaster.
+Bags of green coffee beans are dumped into a hopper and screened to remove debris.
+The beans are then weighed and transferred manually, by belt, or pneumatic conveyor to storage hoppers.
+From the storage hoppers, the beans are conveyed to the roaster.

 Initially, the process is endothermic (absorbing heat), but at around 175 °C it becomes exothermic (giving off heat).
-For the roaster, this means that the beans are heating themselves and an adjustment of the roaster's heat source might be required.
+For the roaster, this means that the beans are heating themselves, and an adjustment of the roaster's heat source might be required.
 At the end of the roasting cycle, the roasted beans are dumped from the roasting chamber and are typically cooled by air or water-quenching.

 During the roasting process, coffee beans lose 15 to 18% of their mass due mainly to the loss of water but also to volatile compounds.
 Although the beans experience a weight loss, the size of the beans double during the roasting process due to the physical expansion caused by an increase in internal pressure from vaporized water.
 Green coffee can contain reasonable quantities of simple sugars.
 Sugars are quite reactive at roasting temperatures and, once the water has evaporated out of the bean, the sugars can begin to react to the heat in different ways.
 Some go through caramelization reactions, creating the caramel notes found in certain coffees.

 There are several traditional variations to coffee roasting in different parts of the world.
 For example, in Vietnam coffee is often coated with oil (traditionally clarified butter) and a small amount of sugar prior to roasting to produce a "butter roast".
 The roasting process results in an additional caramelized coating on the beans.

 Equipment

 The most common roasting machines are of two basic types: drum and hot-air, although there are others including packed-bed, tangential and centrifugal roasters.
 Roasters can operate in either batch or continuous modes.
-Home roasters are also available.

-Drum machines consist of horizontal rotating drums that tumble the green coffee beans in a heated environment.
+Drum machines consist of horizontal rotating drums that tumble the beans in a heated environment.
 The heat source can be supplied by natural gas, liquefied petroleum gas (LPG), electricity, or even wood.
 The most common employ indirectly heated drums where the heat source is under the drum.
 Direct-fired roasters are roasters in which a flame contacts the beans inside the drum; very few of these machines are still in operation.
 Fluid bed or hot-air roasters force heated air through a screen or perforated plate under the coffee beans with sufficient force to lift the beans.
 Heat is transferred to the beans as they tumble and circulate within this fluidized bed.